BronBron-Commits/energy-platform-rails/README.md

-Here’s a **clean, production-quality README** tailored to what you actually built (not generic boilerplate).
-You can copy/paste this directly into your repo.

----

 # ⚡ Energy Platform Rails

 A production-style Ruby on Rails application deployed on AWS, designed to simulate infrastructure used in modern energy platforms.